jmbertin/jmbertin/README.md

 [Docker - Inception](https://github.com/jmbertin/Inception) - 42 school curriculum.
 This project allows you to discover and become familiar with Docker and its tools, building a functionnal local Wordpress website.

+[Kubernetes - Inception_of_things](https://github.com/jmbertin/Inception_of_things) - 42 school curriculum.
+A minimal introduction to Kubernetes.
+It's a deep dive into system administration, leveraging technologies such as K3S, K3D, Vagrant, and Argo CD to set up a virtual environment and deploy web applications.

 ----

 ### Other projects